sMorrone/caniuse/docs/GML.md

 ***Test expected outcome:***

-codelists definitions are opened in the browser, referenced object description/ spatial object is returned
+links to resources are resolved for <ad:specification> and <ad:method> (external resources) as well as for the <ad:component> internal references to features in the same GML file.